Sidduri2025/RehabEdge/README.md

 ## Doctor Login and Patient Management
 Logging in as a doctor and taking care of patients.
 A secure way for doctors to log in and keep track of more than one patient at a time.
 Doctors can give personalized advice by looking at patient profiles, their exercise history, and patterns in how they do things.

+## 8. Progress Sharing
+Patients can share progress reports with caregivers or family members to encourage motivation and support.
+## Key Features
+Share reports securely via link or email.
+Control access and revoke sharing anytime.